B07 : The Role of Fabric in the Prevention of Nosocomial Illness: Environmentally-Friendly Solutions

 Level Senior 11/12 - Grade 11

-Group Group 3 - Health Sciences II
+Group Group 3 - Life Sciences I

 Abstract Studies have shown that environmental surface contamination plays a critical role in the nosocomial (hospital-acquired) transmission of microorganisms such as methicillin-resistant Staphylococcus aureus and E. coli.
 Recognizing that many bacterial are increasingly antibiotic resistant, and that most hospital-acquired pathogens can survive on surfaces for months and act as a continuous source of pathogenic transmission, this experiment sought to discover a fabric that possessed antibacterial properties.